 Pursuant to New York State Education Law Section 6430, the institution prohibits its students, faculty, staff, vendors, visitors, licensees, invitees, and any organizations that operate on campus, such as student clubs, from creating or contributing to any action or situation which recklessly or intentionally endangers mental or physical health or involves forced consumption of liquor or drugs for the purpose of initiation into or affiliation with any organization.
-In addition to any penalty pursuant to the penal law or any other law punishing such behavior, the institution will take assertive action against such violations including, but not limited to: the immediate ejection of violators from the campus; the imposition of disciplinary sanctions up to and including permanent expulsion of students from the college; the termination of faculty/staff member's employment; and, the recession of permission for an organization to operate on campus.
+In addition to any penalty pursuant to the penal law or any other law punishing such behavior, the institution will take assertive action against such violations including, but not limited to: the immediate ejection of violators from the campus; the imposition of faculty/staff member's employment; and, the recession of permission for an organization to operate on campus.

-STUDENTS WITH DISABILITIES
+ACCOMODATIONS FOR STUDENTS WITH DISABILITIES

-Mildred Elley is required to provide reasonable accommodations to all students who have a disability as defined by Section 504 of the Rehabilitation Act of 1973 and/or the Americans with Disabilities Act of 1990 (the "Acts").
-Students requesting reasonable accommodations based on a documented disability should contact the Office of Academic Support and Advising to make arrangements.
+Students requesting reasonable academic accommodations based on a documented disability (as defined by Section 504 of the Rehabilitation Act of 1973 and/or the Americans with Disabilities Act of 1990 (the "Acts") should contact the academic support office at their campus.
+Academic accommodations are adjustments that provide equal academic opportunity for students with disabilities.